VPenkov/okayNav/README.md

 ## Support
 Please use the GitHub issues for support requests.
 If you need someone to implement okayNav for you, hit me up at [vergil@moongrab.com](vergil@moongrab.com).

+## Tell me what you've created
+Ping me on [Facebook](http://fb.com/vergil.penkov) or [Twitter](http://twitter.com/vergilpenkov).
+I'd definitely love to see what you've done with okayNav!

 ## Buy me a beer
 I appreciate good beer and good coffee.
 If you find this plugin useful and want to say thanks, there's no better way to do it.
 My PayPal is [vergil@moongrab.com](vergil@moongrab.com).